Types of accommodation

 • Reception and administrative situation examination centres (CAES).

-Asylum seekers accommodated in these facilities receive a address certificate (attestation de domiciliation).[1]
+Asylum seekers accommodated in these facilities receive an address certificate (attestation de domiciliation).[1]
 This certificate is valid for one year and can be renewed if necessary.
 It allows the asylum seeker to open a bank account and to receive mail.

 According to the national reception scheme principle, an asylum seeker who has registered their claim in a specific Prefecture might not necessarily be accommodated in the same region.
 The asylum seeker has to present themselves to the accommodation place proposed or the region assigned by OFII within 5 days.
-If not, the offer is considered to be refused and the asylum seeker will not be entitled to any other material reception conditions.
+If not, the offer is considered to be refused and the asylum seeker will not be entitled to any further material reception conditions.

-The management of reception centres is subcontracted to the semi-public company Adoma or to NGOs that have been selected through a public call for tender, such as Forum réfugiés, France terre d’asile, l’Ordre de Malte, Coallia, French Red Cross etc. These centres fall under French social initiatives (action sociale) and are funded by the State.
+The management of reception centres is subcontracted to the semi-public company Adoma or to NGOs that have been selected through a public call for tender, such as Forum réfugiés, France terre d’asile, l’Ordre de Malte, Coallia, French Red Cross, etc. These centres fall under French social initiatives (action sociale) and are funded by the State.
 Their financial management is entrusted to the Prefect.

-Type of accommodation 2020 2021 2022 2023
+Type of accommodation 2020 2021 2022 2023 2024

-CADA 43,602 46,632 46,632 49,242
+CADA 43,602 46,632 46,632 49,242 49,742

-HUDA 51,826 52,160 52,160 52,950
+HUDA 51,826 52,160 52,160 52,950 52,950

-CAES 3,136 5,122 6,622 6,622
+CAES 3,136 5,122 6,622 6,622 7,122

-Total 98,564 103,914 105,414 108,814
+Total 98,564 103,914 105,414 108,814 109,814

-Source: Ministry of Interior, ‘Debate on immigration: Press kit , 6 December 2022, available in French at: https://bit.ly/3ZBgeBs.
+Source: Ministry of Interior, ‘Debate on immigration: Press kit, 6 December 2022, available in French at: https://bit.ly/3ZBgeBs.
+Budget law 2024, Annex on Immigration, Asylum, Integration, October 2023, available in French at: https://bit.ly/4ct0VT5.

-In 2022 the number of asylum seekers accommodated remained far below the number of persons registering an application.
-At the end of the year, the Ministry of Interior stated that 62% of asylum seekers eligible to material reception conditions – i.e. 100,598 persons in total at the end of December 2022 according to OFII[2] – were effectively accommodated compared to 58% at the end of 2021.[3]
-If we add asylum seekers who do not benefit from reception conditions, we can consider that at least 80,000 asylum seekers were not accommodated in France as of the end of 2022 (according to Eurostat, 142,940 asylum application were pending in France at the end of 2022 and about 62,000 asylum seekers were accommodated at this date).
-ECRE’s report on the reception conditions of refugees and asylum seekers in Europe demonstrates that France has consistently fallen short of its obligations to provide accommodation to all asylum seekers on its territory, despite a considerable expansion of its reception infrastructure and a proliferation of types of accommodation.[4]
-Following figure provides an overview of the evolution of first-time asylum applicants registered with OFPRA and capacity in France:
+In 2023, the number of asylum seekers accommodated remained far below the number of persons registering an application.
+At the end of the year, the Ministry of Interior stated that 59% of asylum seekers eligible to material reception conditions – i.e., 102,196 persons in total at the end of December 2023 according to OFII[2] – were effectively accommodated compared to 58% at the end of 2022.[3]
+If we add asylum seekers who do not benefit from reception conditions, we can consider that 84,971 asylum seekers were not accommodated in dedicated places in France (excluding overseas) as of the end of 2023 (according to Eurostat,146,175 asylum application were pending in France at the end of 2023 and about 61,204 asylum seekers were accommodated at this date according to OFII[4] excluding CAES considered as temporary accommodation before orientation) – a part of them (unknown) however did not express the need to be accommodated

 It shows that a substantial number of applicants were left out of accommodation every year.
 These persisting issues raise questions of compliance with the Reception Conditions Directive as reception conditions should ensure an adequate standard of living for applicants.
 The decrease of first-time applicants in 2020 is largely due to the impact of COVID-19 and further does not reflect the fact that reception capacity was still very much lacking, given that many other asylum seekers were already present on the territory.

-In practice, many reception centres have been organised so as to receive families or couples, thereby making it difficult for single men or women, to be accommodated.
 Moreover, if the asylum seeker has not succeeded in getting access to a reception centre before lodging their appeal, the chances of benefitting from one at the appeal stage are very slim.
 In case of a shortage of places, asylum seekers may have no other solutions than relying on night shelters or living on the street.
 The implementation of the national reception scheme intends to avoid as much as possible cases where asylum seekers are homeless or have to resort to emergency accommodation in the long run, yet gaps in capacity persist.

-4,900 new places (3,400 in CADA and 1,500 in CAES) could be opened for asylum seekers in 2023.
-[7]
+1,000 new places (500 in CADA and 500 in CAES) could be opened for asylum seekers in 2024.[9]

 Reception centres for asylum seekers (CADA)

 Asylum seekers having registered an application for international protection are eligible to stay in reception centres.
 Asylum seekers under a Dublin procedure are excluded from accessing these centres.
-CADA can be either collective or individualised housing, within the same building or scattered in several locations..
+CADA can be either collective or individualised housing, within the same building or scattered in several locations.
 A place in the centres for asylum seekers is offered by OFII once the application has been made.

 Emergency reception centres